-After setting up Hub Server and configuring Veritone settings on it, we also need to configure detailed Veritone parameters in Zoom using the Web Management Console.
+After setting up the Hub Server and configuring Veritone settings on it, we also need to configure detailed Veritone AI parameters in Zoom using the Web Management Console.
 We need to set Veritone as the AI Provider, provide configurations for AI engines, and then map AI rules to AI engines.
 Follow these steps:

 You need to add one or more AI providers to work with Zoom.
 Follow these steps to add a provider:

 - Log in to the Web Management Console and click AI Providers under the AI Configuration node in the Admin Menu sidebar.
 You need to add an AI Provider here.

 - Inside the AI Providers panel, click Add and choose Veritone from the list of AI Providers.